RnMor777/x86-Assembly-Chess/README.md

  * Check and Checkmate detection and movement

 Glitches:
-* Castling will probably allow you to castle out of, or through check
+ * save text doesn't load while in check

 # Screenshots